splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 .. meta::
   :description: OpenTelemetry Java Instrumentation 2.x contains a set of breaking changes, introduced as part of recent OpenTelemetry HTTP semantic convention updates.

 OpenTelemetry Java Instrumentation 2.x contains a set of breaking changes, introduced as part of recent OpenTelemetry HTTP semantic convention updates.
-Versions 2.0 and higher of the Splunk Distribution of OpenTelemetry Java are fully compatible with these changes.
+Versions 2.0 and higher of the Splunk Distribution of OpenTelemetry Java are fully compatible with the updated semantic conventions.

 Follow the steps in this guide to migrate to 2.0 metrics and HTTP semantic conventions, and convert your IMM, APM, and RUM custom reporting to the new metrics format.